Silo (film): Release

 The film was released on May 7, 2021.

 Reception

-The film has a 65 percent rating on Rotten Tomatoes based on 20 reviews.
+The film has a 62 percent rating on Rotten Tomatoes based on 21 reviews.

-Glenn Kenny of RogerEbert.com awarded the film two stars and wrote, "The shooting is picturesque, the acting overbaked."
+Glenn Kenny of RogerEbert.com awarded the film two stars out of four and wrote, "The shooting is picturesque, the acting overbaked."

 Jacob Oller of Paste rated the film a 4.1 and wrote, "There’s a very scary, thrilling, insightful movie to be made about these kinds of accidents and the people they happen to.
 Silo isn’t it."

 Brian Shaer of Film Threat rated the film a 9.5 out of 10 and wrote, "But rest assured that soon enough, this small, unassuming film reveals its true nature as one of the scariest movies I’ve seen in a long time."